Multiplicative structures of the immaculate basis of non-commutative symmetric functions: The non-commutative symmetric functions

 \subsection{Compositions}

-A \textit{composition} of a non-negative integer $n$ is a list $\alpha = [\alpha_1, \alpha_2, \dots, \alpha_m]$ of positive integers which sum to $n$, often written $\alpha \models n$.
-The entries $\alpha_i$ of the composition are referred to as the parts of the composition.
-The size of the composition is the sum of the parts and will be denoted $|\alpha|:=n$.
-The length of the composition is the number of parts and will be denoted $\ell(\alpha):=m$.
+A \textit{composition} of a non-negative integer $n$ is a list of positive integers $\alpha = \op \alpha_1, \alpha_2, \dots, \alpha_m \cl$ which sum to $n$.
+It is denoted by $\alpha \models n$.
+The entries $\alpha_i$ of the composition are the \emph{parts} of the composition.
+The \emph{size} of the composition is the sum of the parts and will be denoted $|\alpha|:=n$.
+The \emph{length} of the composition is the number of parts and will be denoted $\ell(\alpha):=m$.
+(More generally, the length of any list $L$ will be denoted by $\ell(L)$.)
 We let $\sort(\alpha)$ denote the partition obtained by sorting the terms in $\alpha$.
-In this paper we study a Hopf algebra whose bases at level $n$ are indexed by compositions of $n$.

 Compositions of $n$ correspond to subsets of $\{1, 2, \dots, n-1\}$.
-We will follow the convention of identifying $\alpha = [\alpha_1, \alpha_2, \dots, \alpha_m]$ with the subset
+We will follow the convention of identifying $\alpha = \op\alpha_1, \alpha_2, \dots, \alpha_m\cl$ with the subset